stemey/baucis/README.md

 baucis
 =====================

 This is a bit of a work in progress, but should be mostly stable, if not well documented at the moment.
+The API is subject to change.

+Like Baucis and Philemon of old, this library provides REST to the weary traveler.
 The goal is to create a JSON REST API for Mongoose that matches as closely as possible the richness and versatility of the [HTTP 1.1 protocol](http://www.w3.org/Protocols/rfc2616/rfc2616.html).

 ![David Rjckaert III - Philemon and Baucis Giving Hospitality to Jupiter and Mercury](http://github.com/wprl/baucis/raw/master/david_rijckaert_iii-philemon_and_baucis.jpg "Hermes is like: 'Hey Baucis, don't kill that goose.
 And thanks for the REST.'")

 *David Rijckaert - Philemon and Baucis Giving Hospitality to Jupiter and Mercury*

-Like Baucis and Philemon of old, this library provides REST to the weary traveler.
-Automatically creates REST services from Mongoose schemata:
+Baucis automatically creates REST services from Mongoose schemata:

     var baucis = require('baucis');